dranreb1660/engineering_proj/Eng_proj_proposal.md

 ### Question/need:
-* Fantasy Premier league: That weekly ritual of thinking your team you spent hours beuilding, which player to select out of over 700 players to help you overcome the over 8 million fpl managers or within your friends group.
+* Fantasy Premier league: That weekly ritual of re- thinking your team you spent hours beuilding a few days/ week before, which player to select out of over 700 players to help you overcome the over 8 million fpl managers or within your friends group.
 What if there was a model that gives you the possible high point scorers in each gameweek?
 In this project, we will build a model that will predict points a player will score in the coming gameweek given his previous week statistics.

 ### Data Description:
 * The data we will use is from the [Official Fantasy Premier Leage](https://fantasy.premierleague.com) API